adap/flower/enhancements/0002-20221026-experimental-rest-transport-layer.md

 - *API stability.* The proposed REST API is not intended to be final.
 - *Client authentication.* There should be a forward-compatible path for adding client authentication, but client authentication does not need to be implemented in the first version.
 - *Compatibility with `start_server`.*
+- *Build a "RESTful" API.* The goal is to have a REST-inspired API, but not to build a fully idiomatic RESTful API.

 ## Proposal

 Introduce a request/response REST transport layer.
-The REST transport layer would consist of REST API server (integrated with the Flower server) and a REST client
+The REST transport layer would consist of a REST API server (integrated with the Flower server) and a REST client.

 ## Design Details

+### Definition(s)

+Task: User-defined specification of what a client has to do, with the expectation that the client returns a result.

+### Protocol

+General idea:
+- Client always initiates conversation
+- Server responds in one of two ways:
+  - Reconnect at a later time.
+  - Execute a task and send the result.
+- Server has a (mild) form of control over the conversation by suggesting to the client when it should connect again.

+Example:
+- Client connects to the server: "I'm available"
+- Server doesn't have any tasks: "reconnect in 5min"
+- Client sleeps for 5min, then connects again
+- Server say: here's a TASK and a TOKEN, work on it and send me your RESULT
+- Client receives the TASK, executes it locally, and returns the RESULT
+- Server says thanks, please reconnect in 10min
+- [the process repeats]

 ### Server-side REST API

-TODO
+TODO define methods incl. req/res body types

 ### Message serialization